UPDATED OCTOBER 2025

 92-years old | Mead, Oklahomaicon

-James Hurst, 92-years old, was brutally struck down by his neighbor's two pit bulls while doing what he loved, working in his front yard.
-Bryan County Undersheriff Kenneth Golden said of all the dog attacks he has worked, he has never seen one this bad.
+James Hurst, 92-years old, was killed by two pit bulls while working in his front yard.
+The attack occurred at 306 Walnut Street during the afternoon, the Bryan County Sheriff's Office said.
 "It appears he was chewed and drug around the yard.
-It wasn't very pretty," Golden said.
+It wasn't very pretty," Bryan County Undersheriff Kenneth Golden said.
 The victim's best friend, Levi Duncan, witnessed the aftermath of the attack.
 "Both feet, his face, his ears.
 His lips were gone.
-He didn't even look like the same person," Duncan said.
-The two pit bulls had a history of getting loose, Golden said, but the incidents were not reported to police.
-Several neighbors, including a young boy, said they had face-to-face encounters with the aggressive pit bulls in the past.
-Though the attack was not witnessed, Bryan County Sheriff Bill Sturch confirmed that the dogs found on the scene had blood on them.
-Four months later, DNA test results proved that this blood belonged to Hurst.
-By that time, the dogs' owners had long left the area. [source citations]
+He didn't even look like the same person."
+Hurst was transported to the Medical Center of Southeastern Oklahoma, where he died.
+The two pit bulls, who belonged to a neighbor, had a history of getting loose, Golden said.
+Durant Animal Control took custody of the dogs.
+Neighbors, including a young boy, said they had face-to-face encounters with the aggressive pit bulls in the past.
+Bryan County Sheriff Bill Sturch confirmed the dogs found at the scene had blood on them.
+Four months later, DNA test results proved the blood evidence on the dogs matched Hurst.
+By that time, the dogs' owners had moved. [source citations]

 Date of death: April 9, 2012 Chained: No